 Which one is better?
 It really depends on your goal.
 Submersible pumps typically arent strong enough to push water through a pressure filter so you are limited on what you can do with it.
 Meanwhile, submersible pumps are usually cheaper to buy, and like we said earlier – have the filtration + sometimes the UV light attached in the combo-kit deal.
-Typically 250 – 500 gallon ponds won’t need anything beyond a submersible, same applies to waterfalls and fountains.
+Typically 250 – 500 gallon ponds won’t need anything beyond a submersible, same applies to waterfall and fountain equipment servicing.
 Often times, fountains have really small submersible pumps which can be replaced via home-depot or similar.

 Ponds over 500 gallons, and med-large waterfalls and fountains might require and also perform better with an external pump (pool pump) as these water features typically need a nice pressure filter (without beads, but instead gravel or similar) and a UV-light to match the demand.
 If you plan on having fish or turtles, plan on needing an external pump with the works in terms of filtration and ultra-violet lights.
 Of course you can always contact us to see what would be your best fit.